How should Christians view sin?2016 Nov 11

 The very first sin was done by Adam and Eve.
 They chose to to follow what they valued instead of what God valued when they ate the fruit from the tree.
-God told them to leave it alone.
-It was a rebellion, and it was a choice of selfishness.
+God told them to leave the tree alone.
+Their act was a rebellion, and it was a choice of selfishness.
 (They did what they wanted to do.)
 They chose to pursue a value (system) that was not of God's value system of sacrificial love for the benefit of others.
-This is the critical part.
-Every sin since then is more of the same thing even though there are so many ways to sin!
+This now is the critical part: Every sin since then is more of the same thing even though there are so many ways to sin!

 God does not sin, but this is not just because (as the ultimate authority) he gets to identify sin.
-God holds us to the same standard that he has for himself (of sacrificial love).
-However while avoiding sin is difficult for us, it is God's very nature.
+God holds himself and us to the very same standard - which is sacrificial love.
+However, while avoiding sin is difficult for us, it is God's very nature.

 How to recognize a Christian2016 Jul 6